 • Direct rainwater away from your home.

-• Inspect pipes, faucets, and hoses regularly and fix leaks immediately
+• Inspect pipes, faucets, and hoses periodically and fix leaks immediately

 • Ensure air conditioning drip pans are clean and drain lines are flowing properly